AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/marketing-ops-tiles.md

 Displays the following data related to Lead(s) specified.

--Lead ID : Lead ID in CRM
+-Lead ID: Lead ID in CRM

--Email : Lead record email address
+-Email: Lead record email address

--Created Date : When the Lead was created in the CRM
+-Created Date: When the Lead was created in the CRM

 * Drill-down: See Created Date by Hour, Minute, Time

--Company (from Lead) : The company that is listed on the record in the CRM populated by customer
+-Company (from Lead): The company that is listed on the record in the CRM populated by customer

--Account Name : The account name Marketo Measure populates based on our Lead to Account Mapping
+-Account Name: The account name [!DNL Marketo Measure] populates based on our Lead to Account Mapping

--Touchpoints : The number of Touchpoints associated to the lead (s)
+-Touchpoints: The number of Touchpoints associated to the lead (s)

 * Drill-down: See Contacts on the account Touchpoint details (ID, Email, Touchpoint Date, Account Name, Campaign, Channel, Subchannel, Marketing Touch Type)